Entropy-limited higher-order central scheme for neutron star merger simulations: Single star evolutions

 Next, in order to test the performance of the EFL method in a three-dimensional general relativistic setting, we study the evolution of single NS spacetimes.
 These are very challenging tests as the stationarity of the stars favours the accumulation and growth of errors, especially around the location of the surface where the gradient of the hydrodynamical variables experience an abrupt change.
 Unavoidably, the overall accuracy of the simulations is affected.
 At the same time, these tests provide us with the exact solution that allows us to study the convergence properties of the numerical solutions in detail.
 We compare the performance of the EFL method with different reconstruction schemes.
 Finally, our results are compared with those of \cite{Guercilena:2016fdl,Bernuzzi:2016pie}.
 For comparison we use the results obtain with i) a second-order scheme (LLF-WENOZ) that uses the LLF scheme for the fluxes and WENOZ for primitive reconstruction \cite{Thierfelder:2011yi} and ii) a ``hybrid'' algorithm (HO-LLF-WENOZ) that employs the high-order HO-WENOZ scheme above a certain density threshold $\rho_\mathrm{hyb}$ and switches to the standard second-order LLF-WENOZ method below $\rho_\mathrm{hyb}$ \cite{Bernuzzi:2016pie}.

 In the following, we evolve stable rotating or non-rotating neutron stars \cite{Oppenheimer:1939ne} in a dynamically evolved spacetime.
 The NS matter is here described by a $\Gamma$-law EoS with $\Gamma=2$.
 The grid is composed of three fixed refinement levels.
 Simulations are performed at resolutions $n=(64,96,128)$ points leading to a grid spacing $h$ that depends on the specific setting of the NS under investigation.
-For each NS configuration the resolution is explicitly given.
+For each NS configuration the resolution is explicitly given in \autoref{tab:SNS_grid}.
 It is ensured that the NS is entirely covered by the finest box at any given resolution.
+Radiative (absorbing) boundary conditions are used for all single star simulations.